 Facebook, Instagram, Twitter and other social media sites are great sources of information, connections and entertainment.
 Email and computers have greatly simplified our lives.
 However, these resources have risks.
 It is a bad idea to air dirty laundry or bad-mouth your spouse on these sites or via email.
 Why?

 - It’s a permanent record.
 Once it’s out there, you can’t take it back.

 - Things you say on Social Media sites CAN be used as evidence against you.

-- If you have children, saying nasty things about the other parent can seriously impact your chance of getting custody.
+- Saying nasty things about the other parent may impact your custody case.

-- Although email communication with your lawyer is confidential and privileged, if you include other people in those emails, they may lose their confidential nature.
+- Although communications with your lawyer are confidential and privileged, if you include other people in the communication, it may no longer be confidential.